Chronic Contact Mucositis/Stomatitis in Dogs…Why Cleaning Teeth Makes No Sense

-Chronic Contact Mucositis/Stomatitis (formerly called CUPS) is an extremely painful disease process in the dog.
+Chronic Contact Mucositis/Stomatitis (formerly called CUPS) is an extremely painful disease process in dogs.
 While the exact etiology is not fully understood, research has shown that the body is reacting violently to plaque on a tooth, which triggers an exaggerated response of an immunoglobulin (IgG).
-An inflammatory cascade follows, thus leading to degradation of the gingiva, bone loss, and intense oral pain and discomfort.
+An inflammatory cascade follows, thus leading to degradation of the gingiva, bone loss, and intense oral pain and discomfort for the dog.

 Severe contact mucositis/stomatitis